btnguyenPersonal/edit/tasks.md

 	- remove make
 	- performance indicators

+get multiline cached and only recalculated every second

+make sure checkpoints aren't getting calculated every time when not in debug

+get veryvery long line editing working

 remove ncurses capturing all keyboard input, why is it so slow?? is that as fast as it goes??
+- faster way to do input, needs to work for pasting a million lines

 make word wrap work well with tabs when windowPos.col > 0